 Especially in the wintertime, this small Italian Alps town is home to the most beautiful winter landscapes.
 These mountains are so familiar – it’s as if we stepped into an old fairytale.
 Val de Funes is not only a beauty but as a part of the Dolomites; it’s also protected by the UNESCO World Heritage name.

-Olden is definitely among the less-known places to see in Europe.
-The Briksdalsbreen glacier is within an hour long trip from Olden, so it’s no wonder that the curious ones already discovered it as a perfect place to get on a cruise.
+Olden, Norway is definitely among the less-known places to see in Europe.
+The Briksdalsbreen glacier is within an hour-long trip from Olden, so it’s no wonder that the curious ones already discovered it as a perfect place to get on a cruise.
 The natural beauty of the surrounding glacier and national park might be one of the most scenic places in Europe.
 Norway truly has some of the best towns, especially small cute ones – check it out here!

 This village is the largest settlement in the South of the Icelandic mainland.
 It’s no wonder it’s constantly buzzing with tourists as well: Vik I Myrdal is not only a key service point in coastal trips between Iceland’s attractions, but also has a marvelous black pebble beach coast with scenic cliffs and basalt columns.
 This cute little town has a lot of surprises, that’s for sure!